The diagram shows the position of the sun in the sky at noon, local mean time. This figure-8 shape is called an analemma.

 The east-west part of this diagram is called the equation of time.
 In early November, the sundial is ahead of local mean time by about 16½ minutes.
 In mid-February, the sundial is behind by just over 14 minutes.

 The earth spins at a uniform rate, to an excellent approximation, so the sidereal day is always the same.
 In contrast, the Etmal gets longer and shorter.
-That’s because at various times of the year, the earth moves faster or slower in its orbit, because the orbit is elliptical (not circular).
+More than half of that is due to obliquity: the plane of the earth’s orbit is inclined relative to the plane of the earth’s rotation (i.e. the equatorial plane); this accounts for the basic figure-8 shape.
+Slightly less than half is due to eccentricity: at various times of the year, the earth moves faster or slower in its orbit, because the orbit is elliptical (not circular).
+There’s a nice graph of the two contributions in reference 1.

 The longest Etmal of the year occurs at perihelion, which is in the first week of January each year.
 The shortest Etmal occurs at aphelion, which is in the first week of July.